bwengals/etc/lesson04.md

 ```

 The last example is a trivial case because there is no relationship between the three random variables.
 To become a random vector, all we did was stick them together into a list and start thinking about them as something that works together as one "unit".
 Usually though, there's not much of a point of talking about random vectors when their random variables have no relationship.

+## Section Recap
+* Random variables are mathematical concepts typically denoted $x$
+  * A single random draw is one _realized_ number
+* Random variables can be grouped together in random vectors, typically denoted in uppercase as $X$
+  * A single random draw generates a vector of realized numbers
+  * In our case we got 3
+* Random variables can be represented as objects
+  * In PyData stack typically scipy and numpy can bve used to instantiate random variables
+  * We use Aesara as it provides extra functionality for Bayesian inference

 # Sec 20: Multivariate normals